rileyhgrant/nextjs-portfolio/src/components/AboutBlurb/about.md

 Now that months long adventures are more difficult to fit into my schedule, I've turned towards running long distances.
 I ran the [Vermont 100](https://vermont100.com) in 2024, finishing in ~22.5 hours.
 I've also ran the Philmont 50 twice, the Heartland 50 once, numerous marathons, and ran Rim to Rim to Rim ([R2R2R](https://ultrarunning.com/features/destinations/grand-canyon-basics-rim-to-rim-to-rim/})) in the Grand Canyon in October of 2023 in about 13 hours.

-My band recently released our [first single](https://linktr.ee/FireontheMountain), and in addition to being a part of this group, I love to play Jazz.
+The band I'm in, 'House of Artifacts', recently released our debut album!
+Check us out on [bandcamp](https://houseofartifacts.bandcamp.com/album/house-of-artifacts?from=search&search_item_id=3434018657&search_item_type=b&search_match_part=%3F&search_page_id=4222142317&search_page_no=1&search_rank=1&search_sig=41cad948cb87f7cfe83820b3c6f9e33e), also available for streaming everywhere.
+In addition to playing with the band, I love to play Jazz.
 I'm currently really digging Barry Harris, Ryo Fukui, and The Ezra Collective.